PolusAI/workflow-inference-compiler/docs/installguide.md

 pip install -e ".[all]"
 ```

+## CUDA

+Some of the workflows require an Nvidia CUDA GPU.
+Please see the Nvidia [installation guides](https://docs.nvidia.com/cuda/#installation-guides) for more information.

 ## testing

 To test your installation, you can run the example in README.md:

 ```
-wic --yaml examples/gromacs/tutorial.yml --run_local --quiet
+wic --yaml ../mm-workflows/examples/gromacs/tutorial.yml --run_local --quiet
 ```

 You can also run the automated test suite.
-This will run the full set of tests, which takes about an hour on a laptop with a GPU.
+This will run the full set of tests, which takes about an hour on a laptop with an Nvidia GPU.

 ```
-pytest -m serial && pytest -m "not serial" --workers 4
+pytest -m serial && pytest -m "not serial" --workers 8
 ```

 If you're in a hurry, just run